 Meaningful Use Revenue - The American Recovery and Reinvestment Act of 2009 included provisions for implementing health information technology under the Health Information Technology for Economic and Clinical Health Act ("HITECH").
-These provisions were designed to increase the use of electronic health records ("EHR") technology and establish the requirements for Medicare and Medicaid incentive payments program beginning in 2011 for eligible health care providers who adopt and meaningfully use certified EHR technology.
+These provisions were designed to increase the use of electronic health records ("EHR") technology and establish the requirements for Medicare and Medicaid incentive payments program, beginning in 2011 for eligible health care providers who adopt and meaningfully use certified EHR technology.
 Eligibility for annual Medicaid incentive payments is dependent on providers demonstrating meaningful use of EHR technology in each period over a six-year period.
 Initial Medicaid incentive payments are available to providers who adopt, implement, or upgrade certified EHR technology, but providers must demonstrate meaningful use of such technology in subsequent years to qualify for additional incentive payments.
 Medicaid EHR incentive payments are fully funded by the federal government and administered by the states.

-Using the grant accounting method of revenue recognition, the Organization recognized \$25,500 and \$51,000 of revenue included in contract services and other grants revenue for HITECH incentives from Medicaid during the years ended June 30, 2018 and 2017, respectively.
-The Organization has demonstrated meaningful use of certified EHR technology or has completed attestations to their adoption or implementation of certified EHR technology.
+Using the grant accounting method of revenue recognition, the Organization recognized \$25,500 of revenue included in contract services and other grants revenue for HITECH incentives from Medicaid during the year ended June 30, 2018.
+The Organization did not received any revenue for HITECH incentives from Medicaid during the year ended June 30, 2019.
+The Organization has demonstrated meaningful use of certified EHR technology or has completed attestations as to their adoption or implementation of certified EHR technology.